jimniels/blog/src/client/posts/2017-11-27-creating-ios-icon-masks-in-the-browser.md

 #### A side note

 The trickiest part of this ended up being supplying the 1px border around the icon.
-When you use `mask-image`, you’re SVG is essentially just a shape that the browser uses to mask.
+When you use `mask-image`, your SVG is essentially just a shape that the browser uses to mask.
 You can’t have additional graphical elements in there.
 So to get that 1px border, I had to do a little extra work.

 First, I created my image mask.
 I could define this at any size I wanted because I used the `mask-size` property to have the mask fill the dimensions of its parent.
 This was the easy part.
 I thought about doing the same thing for my mask’s border.
 Just define one size and let it scale.
 But there were a few problems with this approach.
 First, you [don’t get to choose the positioning of SVG borders](https://stackoverflow.com/questions/7241393/can-you-control-how-an-svgs-stroke-width-is-drawn).
 They are always applied at the center (image courtesy of [sketchapp](https://www.sketchapp.com/docs/styling/borders/)).